yishnu96/SpaceX-launch-Programs/README.md

 # SpaceX

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.0.The App Send is frontend of All launches Program by SPACEX from 2006 to 2020. you can filter the year and launches

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+- Clone the app
+- Navigate to `SpaceX-launch-Programs`
+- Run `ng server` or `npm start`.
+Navigate to `http://localhost:4200/`

 ## Code scaffolding